Overview

 Senior Fund Manager

 James is the Co-Manager of the Trojan Global Income Fund, Trojan Ethical Global Income Fund and STS Global Income & Growth Trust plc.
-He has 28 years’ investment experience, and has managed global equity portfolios since 2002.
+He has over 30 years’ investment experience, and has managed global equity portfolios since 2002.

 Joining Troy in 2016 to establish the Trojan Global Income Fund, James was previously a Fund Manager at Newton Investment Management where he established and managed the Newton Global Income Fund.
 He was also the alternate manager on the Newton Real Return Fund.
 Under James’s management, the Newton Global Income fund grew to c. £4.5bn in AUM and was first in its sector over 10 years.
 James graduated from Bristol University with a BSc in Politics, before completing his Masters in Finance at the London Business School.
 He holds the ASIP qualification and is an Associate Member of the CFA Society of the UK.